 - Open an existing image file in Photoshop and click Save As.

-- Select HEIF from the Format menu in the dialogue box that appears.
+- Select HEIF from the Format menu in the dialog box that appears.

 - Save your new HEIF file to your chosen location.

 Should I shoot in HEIF?

 Despite HEIFs advantages over JPEGs, professional photographers should still lean towards shooting RAW files for later conversion — but if you’re using an iPhone to snap pics, HEIF has advantages over JPEGs and other formats in terms of quality and storage.